albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/README.md

 # Modeling and Variable Description
 To estimate the change in business applications from newly installed bike lanes I will compare the number of business applications and bike lanes in the same neighborhoods while controlling for time variable changes in each neighborhood.

 A difference in differences model will be used to identify the impact that bike lanes had on the number of new business applications in New York City.
 Additionally, I will be using neighborhoods as a fixed effect.
 The complete difference in differences model can be found below.

+# Model
+Model 1

 ![Difference in Difference Model](https://github.com/albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/blob/master/model.JPG)

-Model 1.
 This is a difference in differences model assessing the impact of bike lanes on new business applications.
 The base year is 2010 and the non-base year is 2018.
 This model has six control variables.

+# Model Description

 Using this model, I will be able to see how business applications changed in each neighborhood from the installation of new bike lanes alone.
 The difference in differences model controls for neighborhood factors affecting new business creation that do not change over time.
 Additionally, the control variables I chose will control for neighborhood factors affecting new business applications that do change over time.
 This modeling method should result in far less omitted variable bias compared to a simple linear regression.